-The purpose of this form is to gather ideas for potential projects and management actions (PMAs) that could be evaluated and ultimately included in the Vina Subbasin Groundwater Sustainability Plan (GSP).
+The purpose of this form is to gather ideas for potential projects and management actions (PMAs) that could be evaluated and ultimately included in the Wyandotte Creek Subbasin Groundwater Sustainability Plan (GSP).
 Once ideas are gathered, an initial screening and evaluation process will be conducted, followed by ranking of potential PMAs for more detailed evaluation and inclusion in the initial GSP.
-Please submit your PMA ideas by April 30, 2021.
+PMAs will be accepted on an ongoing basis throughout the GSP development and implementation.

 Potential PMAs may fall under several categories, including but not limited to the following: